Akshay7773/interview/NODEJS.md

 The event loop is a central component of libuv's architecture, responsible for polling for events and executing the corresponding callbacks.
 It consists of multiple phases, each handling a specific type of event:

-### Timers: Executes timer callbacks scheduled for the current time.
-Pending callbacks: Executes callbacks for completed I/O operations.
+Timers: Executes timer callbacks scheduled for the current time. <br> Pending callbacks: Executes callbacks for completed I/O operations.<br>
-Poll: Waits for new events and processes them.
+Poll: Waits for new events and processes them.<br>
-Check: Executes check callbacks after the poll phase.
-Close callbacks: Executes callbacks for closing handles.
-The event loop continually iterates through these phases, ensuring that all events are processed and their corresponding callbacks are executed.
+Check: Executes check callbacks after the poll phase.<br> Close callbacks: Executes callbacks for closing handles. <br> The event loop continually iterates through these phases, ensuring that all events are processed and their corresponding callbacks are executed.

 ## Worker Thread Pool